 Admire the natural beauty of the landscape and lakes of The Groote Peel National Park, just an hour’s drive away (45km).
 You may even spot some rare exotic birds along the way.

 Experience the thrills of the rides and fun for the whole family at the magical themepark of ‘Toverland,’ just under half an hour (34km) from De Lommerbergen.

 De Lommerbergen is situated close to the borders of both Belgium and Germany.
-The visitors center of Drielandenpunt takes you to the exact point where these countries meet and also has plenty of recreational activites to take part in too.
+The visitor center of Drielandenpunt takes you to the exact point where these countries meet and also has plenty of recreational activities to take part in too.

 A hop, skip and a jump from the German border with the cities of Munich, Krefeld and Dusseldorf nearby.

 Amsterdam city and airport are a 2 hour drive away (200km).

 The Dutch ferry port of Rotterdam is a 2 hour drive (200km).

 Eindhoven airport is just under an hour away (74km).Show on map